AbRahman-ra/psql-notes/README.md

 ORDER BY min_discounted_price;
 ```

 You might see in the above query the word `AS`.
 It's for aliasing.
 Simply renaming the column.
 If I didn't rename them.
-THey will be shoun in their original names (the ones used in `CREATE TABLE`), or they will be renamed to the aggregate function used with them.
+They will be shoun in their original names (the ones used in `CREATE TABLE`), or they will be renamed to the aggregate function used with them.
 Also, you might see the `::NUMERIC`, we do this to cast/convert `MONEY` type into a number.
 Since we can't do arithmetic operations and use aggregate functions on `MONEY`

 ```sql
 SELECT ROUND(AVG(car_price::NUMERIC)) -- => column name = round